practicingruby/sandal.github.com/discussions.markdown

 <h2>{{page.title}}</h2>

 <div style="font-size: 0.9em;">
-<p>I recently stopped having conversations on Twitter, and developed a distaste for
-blog comments.
-I also try to stay off Hacker News and Reddit for the most part, because they are insanely distracting to me.
-That said, I'm not nearly as much of an internet hermit as it seems, and love to have conversations with folks who are interested in the things I'm interested in.</p>
+<p>For quick questions or comments, you can tweet something to @seacreature.
+However, twitter is a poor conversation format.
+I'd much prefer it if you wrote a blog post and then sent me the link, or if you'd catch up with me over Freenode.
+I am seacreature there and you can always find me in the
+#mendicant channel</p>

 <p>If you want to talk to me in private, you can email me at
-gregory.t.brown@gmail.com, but please keep in mind my inbox is very busy and it might take me some time to get back to you.
-If you want to discuss things in public, you can either blog a response to something I've said and email me a link, or find me on IRC in either the #rmu or #seacreature channel.</p>
+gregory.t.brown@gmail.com, but please keep in mind my inbox is very busy and it might take me some time to get back to you.</p>

 </div>